 2.27 A SPD has been developed to guide the future development of RAF Uxbridge.
 The Council consulted widely for ideas to develop the SPD in September-October 2007 and again formally consulted on the draft SPD in September-October 2008.
 Following the positive response to the document through consultation, the SPD was adopted by the Council in January 2009.
-A planning application has been lodged for redevelopment of the site to provide 1,515 dwellings, retail and office space, a district park, primary school, health facilities and other community uses.
+A combination of outline and full planning applications has been lodged for redevelopment of the site to provide 1,397 dwellings, retail and office space, a district park, primary school, health facilities and other community uses.
+A formal decision on the proposal is being awaited.